 N.B The geophysical investigations were correlated with existing geotechnical drilling logs.
 The resistivity survey was not the only source of data for the final geological interpretation.

-A subsurface mapping of the 11.5 km road stretch was made with the resistivity system ABEM Terrameter LS with 4×21 cable system.
-The roll-along methodology was used in order to create a long profile with the 400 meter long cable.
+A subsurface mapping of the 11.5 km road stretch was made with the resistivity system ABEM Terrameter LS with a 4×21 cable system.
+The roll-along methodology was used in order to create a long profile with the 400-meter long cable.
 Aarhus Workbench was used for the data processing.
-To acquire more information about the geological conditions, partial parallel profiles were also created to improve the basis for decision.
+To acquire more information about the geological conditions, partial parallel profiles were also created to improve the basis for the decision.
 D-GPS was used to measure the topography along the profile.